-An Incomplete grade ("I"), is given at the discretion of the instructor when the student normally would have received a passing grade, but has been prevented from completing a course by an unforeseen emergency beyond her or his control.
+An Incomplete grade ("I") is given at the discretion of the instructor when the student normally would have received a passing grade, but has been prevented from completing a course by an unforeseen emergency beyond her or his control.
 The Incomplete grade must be removed within thirty days of the beginning of the term following that in which it was assigned.
 An Incomplete not removed within the stipulated time period automatically becomes an F. An Incomplete grade received at the close of the Spring or Summer Term must be removed within thirty days after the opening of Fall Term.

 An instructor who gives an "I" must accompany the grade with a statement of requirements the student must complete to remove the "I." Copies of this statement must be given to the student and the Registrar.
 When the stated requirements have been completed, the instructor who gave the "I" must notify the Office of the Registrar in writing of the new grade to be assigned.
-Instructors may extend Incomplete grades into the following term, but grades of Incomplete may not continue for longer than two years.
-At that point, the instructor must submit a computable grade, or an administrative F will be posted by the Office of the Registrar.